WEDNESDAY WICKER WISDOM–How to choose the right chair caning hole to use.

 What in the world is she talking about, you might ask?
 But if you’re a chair caner, I bet you already know what I’m talking about, right?
-That strand of cane must go into the right hole to complete the pattern correctly.
+In this post, I will help you decide which hole to use for the fish head to complete the pattern correctly.

 Whenever you are weaving a traditional hole-to-hole cane chair seat, there will be times when it’s up to the weaver to decide what drilled holes to skip and what holes to double up on and put the diagonal “fish heads” in.
 Whaaaat???